check-spelling-sandbox/Codeberg-org/en/bylaws.md

 d) Further details are specified by the election regulations.

-(4) The general assembly can decide to provide further elections and requests to the members for decision via remote vote.
-In this decision the period for the remote election must be fixed.
-Further to this, the regulations of paragraph 3 apply accordingly.
+(4) The election regulations can regulate when elections and resolutions can be held remotely without convening a general meeting.

 (5) Later requests are to be dealt with if the general assembly accepts to their dealing (Requests for urgent procedure).